Secure Adaptive Group Testing

 \section{Problem Formulation}

-In \emph{SAGT}, a legitimate user wishes to identify a small unknown subset $\mathcal{K}$ of defective items form a larger set $\mathcal{N}$, while reducing the number of measurements ,$T$, as much as possible \emph{and keeping an eavesdropper}, which is able to observe a subset of the tests results ignorant regarding the status of the $\mathcal{N}$ items.
+In \emph{SAGT}, a legitimate lab wishes to identify a small unknown subset $\mathcal{K}$ of defective items form a larger set $\mathcal{N}$, while reducing the number of measurements, $T$, as much as possible \emph{and keeping an eavesdropper}, which is able to observe a subset of the tests' results ignorant regarding the status of the $\mathcal{N}$ items.
 The adaptive link allows the outcomes from previous tests to influence the makeup of future tests in order to further reduce the total number of measurements. $N=|\mathcal{N}|$, $K=|\mathcal{K}|$ denote the total number of items, and the number of defective items, respectively.
-The status of the items, defective or not, should be kept secure from the eavesdropper, but detectable by the legitimate user.
+The status of the items, defective or not, should be kept secure from the eavesdropper, but detectable by the legitimate lab.
 We assume that in each round the number $K$ of defective items is known apriori.
-This is a common assumption in the GT literature \cite{macula1999probabilistic}. \Cref{figure:secure-group-testing} gives a graphical representation of the model.
+This is a common assumption in the GT literature \cite{macula1999probabilistic}.\footnote{However, if the number of defective items is not known apriori, \cite{damaschke2010competitive,damaschke2010bounds} provide methods/bounds on how to ``probably approximately" correctly learn the value of $K$ in a single stage with $O(\log N)$ tests.} \Cref{figure:secure-group-testing} gives a graphical representation of the model.

 Throughout the paper, we use boldface to denote matrices, capital letters to denote random variables, lower case letters to denote their realizations, and calligraphic letters to denote the alphabet.
-Logarithms are in base $2$ and $h_b(\cdot)$ denotes the binary entropy function.
+Logarithms are in base $2$\off{ and $h_b(\cdot)$ denotes the binary entropy function}.

 In general, GT is defined by a testing matrix